pilot2254/steam-playtime-farmer/README.md

 ### Logging In

 1. Select "Start Farming" from the main menu
-2. Enter your Steam password when prompted (unless you've saved it in the config)
+2. If you have a password configured in the config file, it will be used automatically
+3. If no password is configured, you'll be prompted to enter it
-3. If you have Steam Guard enabled, you'll be asked for your code
+4. If you have Steam Guard enabled, you'll be asked for your code

 > [!TIP]
 > If you have a shared secret configured, the application will automatically generate 2FA codes for you.